Buying a Used Truck

 Know What You Really Need In a Truck

 So you are in the market for a truck.
 Here are some pointers for your quest:

 - Develop your needs (shopping) list before going shopping.
 You need to identify how much truck you really need.
 There is a huge difference in cost, maintenance, gas, etc. between a compact truck and a super duty one.
 Do you need a back seat for the kids or just the front seat?
 What loads will you haul?
 Will you need to tow a trailer?
 If so, how heavy will it be when fully loaded?
 You get the idea.

-- Visit your public library to read the reviews by Consumer Reports to narrow your search by eliminating trucks with high frequency of repairs.
+- Read the reviews by Consumer Reports and car sites to narrow your search by eliminating trucks with high frequency of repairs.

 - Know your credit score and shop your financing.
 I have had dealerships try to talk me into vehicle loans that would have been 2 or 3 percent higher than the best rate I qualified for.
 The dealer, of course, gets a handsome rake off if they can sell me a loan rate higher than I deserve.
 This process may also get you focused on trucks that you can afford.